kgilliam125/cra-template-typescript-next-chakra/README.md

-This is a creact-react-app template for developing Chromium based browser extensions using Typescript, React, ChakraUI, and Craco to avoid the need to eject when building your project.
+This is a creact-react-app template for developing apps based on Typescript, React, and ChakraUI.
-It is based off of the standard create-react-app template.
+It comes with a predefined Layout for the app along with boilerplate to adjust for NextJs usage and is based off of the standard create-react-app template.

 Use the following to create your app: